christoomey/vim-conflicted/README.md

 For each conflicted file, Conflicted will open 3 tabs, each with a different diff view presented:

-1. **Gdiff 3-way** - 3 way diff comparing the upstream, working, and local
+1. **Gdiffsplit!
+3-way** - 3 way diff comparing the upstream, working, and local
    versions of the file.

 ![Tab 1 - Working](./images/tab1.png)